globewalldesk/revuu/README.md

 That means users can search for one particular language (or method) without having to redo the search in between tasks.

-### 1.3 NEW VERSION # NOT DECLARED YET
+### 1.3 (October 6, 2018)
+Lots of little improvements:
+Automatically inserts language name and variants into tag list.
+Similarly, inserts language name in parentheses before the page title, not in the data, but when the task is rendered to the user. 'x' command shows the "next due" task to the user.
+Let user abandon task instead of inputting instructions or tags.
+Changed 'Node.js' to 'JavaScript'.
+Fixed several bugs; now pretty stable, but badly needs refactoring; started adding notes for doing that.
+Now, when a task list is the result of filtering, there is a green message at the top of the list saying "Filtered by {language name}".
 Moved gems to Gemfile and required them via `Bundler.require(:default)`.
-Now inserts language name in parentheses before the page title, not in the data, but when the task is rendered to the user. 'x' command shows the "next due" task to the user.
-Changed 'Node.js' to 'JavaScript'.
-Fixed several bugs; now pretty stable.